top of page

 The Mass Media

 This course provided an introduction to the history and impact of mass media on American culture through advertising, news, radio, television programming, the Internet, and popular music.
 Over the semester, I produced three essays for this course that challenged me to think critically, compare ancient and modern perspectives, and articulate complex ideas through structured, engaging academic writing.
 This course provided me with a deeper background knowledge of the sports we know and valuable writing experience that directly supports my development as a communicator in sports journalism and broadcasting.
 It also was filled with different guest speakers, including my idol and muse, CBS leading sideline reporter and Michigan Alumni: Tracy Wolfson.
+My outstanding professor mentioned during the first lecture of the semester that if there are any Michigan alumni we would like to hear from, tell her your interest and she might be able to make it happen.
+After hearing that, I made my way up to her after class and asked if Tracy Wolfson could speak on her journey of becoming the CBS leading sideline reporter, and how her education and experience at Michigan had prepared her.
+I told my professor that it is my dream to reach the position she has achieved and that I wrote my "Why Michigan?" essay about her.
+I am forever grateful for my professor having Tracy Wolfson speak to the class.
+It was truly an honor and so inspirational to meet my hero.

 Starting my journey as a Communications Major, this course has a special place in my heart, fueling my aspirations.
 Scroll to see some of my major assignments from the course with a brief description.

 COMM 102